onera/MOLA/doc/src/user_manual/commands.rst

     mola_available

+You can also use autocompletion in your terminal, by writing `mola_` and press TAB twice.

 The output of this command is:

 .. code-block:: text

-    mola_available  : Display all available MOLA commands mola_clean      : Remove all MOLA log files, cache files, debug files, status files and plots mola_plot       : Plot residuals, massflow, loads, etc. mola_prepare    : Read a file with workflow parameters and apply methods prepare() and write_cfd_files() mola_seelog     : Display the updated content of coprocess.log mola_update     : Update workflow parameters
+    mola_available        : Display all available MOLA commands mola_clean            : Remove all MOLA log files, cache files, debug files, status files and plots mola_merge_containers : Merge fields containers to facilitate visualization mola_plot             : Plot residuals, massflow, loads, etc. mola_prepare          : Read a file with workflow parameters and apply methods prepare() and write_cfd_files() mola_repatriate       : Repatriate directories after submitting several simulations on sator at once mola_seelog           : Display the updated content of coprocess.log mola_update           : Update workflow parameters
     mola_version          : Display versions of modules loaded with MOLA mola_watchdir         : watch the current directory files mola_watchqueue       : watch the SLURM job queue

 You may notice that each of them starts with the prefix `mola_*`.
-The only exception is the graphical CGNS interface `treelab`, which is kind of an enhanced version of `cgnsview`.

 .. note::